IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/installing-tomtom-digital-cockpit-on-hardware.md

 ## Automotive vs. plain Android

-In principle, TomTom IndiGO can run on any Android device with a TomTom IndiGO-supported CPU architecture, but the experience will be poorer.
+In principle, TomTom Digital Cockpit can run on any Android device with a TomTom Digital Cockpit-supported CPU architecture, but the experience will be poorer.
 If using non-automotive Android, for example, Bluetooth will not behave as expected.
 This is because standard Android uses Headset and Handsfree server profiles, as the mobile is the audio source that goes to for example a BT headset.
 Android